Marina Mabrey

-Marina Mabrey (born September 14, 1996) is an American professional basketball player for the Chicago Sky of the Women's National Basketball Association (WNBA).
+Marina Alise Mabrey (born September 14, 1996) is an American professional basketball player for the Connecticut Sun of the Women's National Basketball Association (WNBA) and for the Lunar Owls of Unrivaled.
 Mabrey was drafted in the second round (19th pick overall) by the Los Angeles Sparks in the 2019 WNBA draft.
-She previously played with the United States women's national under-19 basketball team and the University of Notre Dame.
+She previously played with the United States national under-19 team and the University of Notre Dame.

-She was traded to the Dallas Wings in 2020 and gained international experience with Latvian club TTT Riga, Israeli club Bnot Hertzeliya and Perth Lynx in Australia for the 2021–22 WNBL season.
+Mabrey was traded to the Dallas Wings in 2020.
+She has played internationally in Latvia (TTT Riga), Israel (Bnot Hertzeliya), Australia (Perth Lynx), Italy (PF Schio), and Turkey (Çukurova Basketbol).

+She also played in the inaugural season of Unrivaled, the 3-on-3 league developed by WNBA players Breanna Stewart and Napheesa Collier; however, Mabrey was sidelined for all but 3 games of the Unrivaled season due to a calf injury.

 Early life

 Mabrey was raised in Belmar, New Jersey to Patti and Roy Mabrey.
-She has two brothers Ryan and Roy and two sisters Michaela and Dara.
+She has two brothers, Ryan and Roy, and two sisters Michaela and Dara.
 It was Roy's and Michaela's love of basketball that first involved Marina in the game.
 Her mother coached basketball in their area and Marina, Roy and Michaela would go along with their mother and join in the practices.
 Fierce basketball competition became a part of family life in the Mabrey household with Marina frequently competing with her older brother and sister in their driveway and local park.

 Mabrey attended Manasquan High School in Manasquan, New Jersey, where she was part of two teams that won the state Tournament of Champions and shared most valuable player honors in the McDonald's All-American Game in 2015.

-Despite her sister Michaela's success as part of the Notre Dame Fighting Irish women's basketball team Marina doubted whether or not to choose that college when she was considering many offers for a basketball scholarship after high school.
-She chose to join up with coach Muffet McGraw's squad in 2015.
+Despite her sister Michaela's success as part of the Notre Dame Fighting Irish women's basketball team, Marina doubted whether or not to choose that college when she was considering many offers for a basketball scholarship after high school.
+She chose to join up with coach Muffet McGraw's squad at Notre Dame in 2015.